 - The fourth phase of the Global Ethnohydrology Study, focused on lay perceptions of water quality, environmental contamination, and human-animal health linkages across several sites around the world (2009-2010).

-I teach a number of graduate and undergraduate courses including: Culture & Medicine, Anthropology of Global Health, Global Issues in Pastoralism, Evolutionary Medicine, Human Sexuality & Culture, and Maternal Health & Nutrition.
+I teach a number of graduate and undergraduate courses that tie to these research interests: Nutritional Anthropology, Culture & Medicine, Anthropology & Global Health, Global Issues in Pastoral Production, Evolutionary Medicine, Human Sexuality & Culture, and Anthropology of Pregnancy and Birth.